 You wouldn¹t think that a minimalist tea shop (with more than 200 varieties from around the world) would also serve Santa Fe’s best BLT, but there you have it.
 Grab a shaded table in the Zen gravel garden at the Teahouse, and order the Usual‹made with perfectly crispy Canadian bacon and tangy chipotle dressing, and served with a generous side salad. $; 821 Canyon Rd.; 505/992-0972.

-Just east of ToCa, Canyon Road crosses Camino Cabra and becomes Upper Canyon Road, a residential street that dead-ends in the foothills of the Sangre de Cristo Mountains.
+2. Hoof it Just east of ToCa, Canyon Road crosses Camino Cabra and becomes Upper Canyon Road, a residential street that dead-ends in the foothills of the Sangre de Cristo Mountains.
 There you can access the Dale Ball Trails, more than 30 miles of single-track hiking and biking trails.
 Explore the Santa Fe Canyon Preserve, or tackle the steep but popular 4-mile hike to the summit of Picacho Peak for views of downtown and the desert.
 505/955-2103.

 3. Meet the artist